-The level of risk may fluctuate and a point of contact with a backup should be agreed to allow the child or young person to make contact if they need to.
+As levels of risk may fluctuate, a point of contact with a safety plan should be agreed to enable the child or young person to make contact if they need to.

-If the young person is caring for a child or pregnant the welfare of the child or unborn baby should also be considered in the assessment.
+If the young person is caring for a child or is pregnant, the welfare of the child or unborn baby should also be considered in the assessment.

 4. Protective and Supportive Action

 A supportive response demonstrating respect and understanding of the child or young person, along with a non-judgmental stance, are of prime importance.
 Note also that a child or young person who has a learning disability may find it more difficult to express their thoughts.